JarvisPrestidge/hacker-news-scraper/README.md

 In a terminal, ensure you have the correct version of python with: `python -V` the ouput should be a version number in semvar format with 3.x.x

-Clone the repo to a folder of your chosing and install the module dependancis via pip with: `pip install -r requirements.txt`
+Clone the repo to a folder of your chosing and install the module dependancis via pip with the follwing:

+`pip install -r requirements.txt`

-If all goes well you've downloaded the modules globally and can now proceed to run the program with the following: `python hackernews.py --posts n` where `n` is a value of your chosing to specific the number posts to download.
+If all goes well you've downloaded the modules globally and can now proceed to run the program with the following:

+`python hackernews.py --posts n`

+where `n` is a value of your chosing to specific the number posts to download.

 * #### Install via Docker